Italian Head Cheese

 Coppa di testa.
 In France it is Fromage de tete.
 In England, it’s called brawn.
 All decent enough names; but they don’t translate well.
 At some point in the past, our ancestors decided to forgo the muscular moniker brawn for a direct translation of the French word for this fascinating cold cut — and by so doing doomed it.
 Even I get all squinchy when you call it head cheese.

 So I’ll call it testa, or brawn, not head cheese.
 Coppa di testa would probably be best here, because I use several Italian recipes to make brawn from the head of the recently slain Maximus the Wild Boar.

 Isn’t brawn is merely a hog’s head and a few trotters simmered with herbs, veggies and spices until the meat — and everything else — falls off.
 You then pick through the bits for the goodies, strain and reduce the stock and rely on the gelatin in it to set the sausage.
 Easy, right?
 Sorta.

 Let’s start with the head itself.
 All hog’s heads are not created equal.
 And I have been fortunate to have the two extremes of the porcine world in my kitchen: Maximus the Wild Boar, and a Mangalitsa pig’s head.
 Wild boar, especially real Eurasian boar, are generally devoid of fat.
 Mangalitsas, on the other hand, may be the fattiest pigs in the world.

-Note the difference in the back of the head.
-There is more fat on the back of the head of the Mangalitsa at right than there is in the whole body of the boar at left.
+There is more fat on the back of the head of the Mangalitsa than there is in the whole body of a wild pig.
 This matters, as it will make the coppa di testa from Maximus very, very lean.
 Which, ironically, is good — all the recipes I read say to remove most of the fat when making brawn.
 So there you have it: Wild boar make better brawn.